Russian spokesman says there were contacts on Trump Tower, but they ‘disappeared’

 Breaking News Emails

-But, said spokesman Dmitry Peskov, Russian officials gave the exchanges no more attention than any other business proposition.
+But Russian officials gave the exchanges no more attention than any other business proposition, spokesman Dmitry Peskov said on the sidelines of the G-20 summit in Argentina.

 Peskov told NBC News in an interview that “every week dozens and dozens of foreign businessmen are approaching us, mentioning possible investments, searching for contacts.”